-If your examination reveals no signs of a serious condition, imaging tests, such as an X-ray, are unlikely to help the diagnosis.
+If your exam reveals no signs of a serious condition, imaging tests, such as an X-ray, are unlikely to help the diagnosis.
 Imaging tests may be considered when your symptoms develop after an injury, nerve damage is suspected, or your medical history suggests conditions that could affect your spine, such as bone disease, tumors, or infection.

 How is it treated?